turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 We can attach business logic to a custom API by:

 - Attaching a plug-in to the custom API
-- Registering a plugin step against the custom API message
+- Registering a plugin step against the custom API message (if enabled)
-- Listening for the message with a Power Automate Flow
+- Listening for the message with a Power Automate Flow (actions only)

 Generally, a plug-in is attached to the custom API.
 However note that: